ayonadee/prizegenerator/README.md

 🎁 Open source repository management - Nexus

-- Used to proxy, collect, and manage your dependencies, so that you are not constantly juggling a collection of Docker images.
+- Used to proxy, collect, and manage dependencies, so that you are not constantly juggling a collection of Docker images.
 Cached artefacts, so that, after the first build, the project will consult the cache before downloading anything.
 Installed Nexus on a local server, so that the builds have access to any artefacts that have previously been downloaded, even if the servers go offline.

 Benefits include: